 By the end of Q3, the total DApp volume stat stood at around $3.7 billion.
 Yet, by year’s end, this figure ran up to $6.7 billion, which can primarily be pinned to popular applications on Tron as well as EOS, two supposed Ethereum killers.

-Both Delegated Proof of Stake (DPoS) blockchains were specifically designed to facilitate low cost, immutable, decentralized, high-speed, and easy-to-use transactions that allowed gambling applications to not only survive but thrive in crypto’s bear market.
+Both Delegated Proof of Stake (DPoS) blockchains were specifically designed to facilitate low cost, immutable, decentralized, high-speed, and easy-to-use transactions.

 35% of all DApps in operation are purportedly gambling-related.

 Ethereum Still Dominates DApp Realm By Sheer Volume

 Even though Ethereum has the largest number of DApps in use, smart contract transactions on the network aren’t all too spectacular.
 There are a number of reasons Etherum have fallen behind.
 A lack of scalability solutions, which accentuates high fees and low transactional throughout, is a primary reason.